EPR785 - Reflecting On Practice in Professional Experience

 Hurdle requirement

-Satisfactory completion of the professional experience placement and the Deakin Teaching Performance Assessment Task in this unit is compulsory in order to fulfil the course requirements and to be eligible to apply for professional registration.
+Satisfactory completion of the Professional Experience component in this unit is compulsory in order to fulfil the course requirements and to be eligible to apply for professional registration.

 Unit Fee Information